 I’m an animal lover and always like to get our furry companions involved!
 I suggest we do photos with and without the pets, and we can plan the locations around this.

 I’m based on the Black Isle so I do most of my family sessions in the Inverness area.
 If you’re not too far away (e.g. Dornoch, Elgin, Drumnadrochit etc.), I’ll be happy to travel to you.
-If you’re based much further afield, we can discuss an additional fee to cover my travel, or you’re welcome to travel to me!
+If you’re based much further afield, we can discuss an additional fee to cover my travel, or you’re welcome to travel to my neck of the woods!

 I offer three photography packages (click here and scroll down the page).